pgmpy/pgmpy/README.md

 sudo python3 setup.py install
 ```

-Alternatively, To install pgmpy, Obtain it from PyPI by using pip
+ Alternatively you can install pgmpy using pip by this step-
 ```
 $ pip install pgmpy
 ```